josh-jacobson/lambda-lecture-notes/3-1-advanced-react/1-class-components.md

 And in the real world, you'll usually encounter applications with a mix of class and function components, so it'll help a lot in your career to understand both approaches.

-## Guided Project - shopping list app
-1. Explore the architecture of our shopping list app:
-  * All class components, except for `Item`

-Class components vs Function components:
+## Class components vs Function components:
   * In class components we use lifecycle methods to manage state and side effects.
 For function components we use Hooks.
   * Hooks cannot be used in class components! (and lifecycle methods are not used in function components)
   * Class components have just one state variable, an object with multiple keys
   * Function components split up the state into multiple variables, each managed with `useState`

+## Guided Project - shopping list app
+1. Explore the architecture of our shopping list app:
+  * All class components, except for `Item`

 2. Build state into `App.js`
 Write a constructor for the App component
   * super()